port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 ## Summary

-IaC templates help your team control and configure any cloud resources in your possession efficiently.
+IaC templates help your team efficiently control and configure any cloud resources in your possession.

 Port Self-Service Actions allow you to quickly ramp up an event based infrastructure to leverage your IaC templates.